 Whoever you might be, Entrepreneur, Professional, Re-launcher, Part-timer, etc, there’s something of career interest and value for everyone?
 With 68% of all US adults already on Facebook, groups are a great place to start conversations, get ideas and advice or simply, learn.

 Why Facebook Groups are good for you professionally (as an individual or business)

-- Rapidly declining reach of Pages and increase in pay to play.
+- Rapidly declining reach of Pages and an increase in pay to play.

 - Groups appear high in feeds – Facebook has announced that conversations stemming from live videos, private groups, and other highly interactive post types will be among those prioritized in a news feed.

 - Great opportunities for conversations, and sharing your expertise to boost your brand.